SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

 # Command line arguments

 Command line arguments are passed to your application when it is started, and are typically accessed through the parameter of the `static void Main(string[] args)` method (`Shared Sub Main(ByVal args() As String)` in Visual Basic).
-This provides with the arguments as an array of strings, which is not terribly useful.
+This provides the arguments as an array of strings, which is not terribly useful.
 What Ookii.CommandLine allows you to do is to convert that array of strings into a strongly typed set of named values, which are stored in the properties of the class that was used to define the arguments.

 The method used to extract values from the array of string arguments is determined by the command line argument parsing rules.
-Ookii.CommandLine uses parsing rules that are very similar to how Microsoft PowerShell parses arguments for cmdlets, so if you have used PowerShell these rules will be familiar with you.
+Ookii.CommandLine uses parsing rules that are very similar to how Microsoft PowerShell parses arguments for cmdlets, so if you have used PowerShell these rules will be familiar to you.

 Command line arguments follow the name of your application on the command prompt, and typically take the following form: